Our Historical Museum is closed until April. Contact us via phone or email

-For your enjoyment and enlightenment, following are some current "Then & Now" photos and captions of landmark structures in Pickerington-Violet Township.
+Following are some "Then & Now" photos and captions of historic events and structures in Pickerington-Violet Township.